Prottay-Ray/prottay-ray/README.md

 <h1 align="center">Hi 👋, I'm Prottay Ray</h1>
-<h3 align="center">I am a practical and detail-oriented full-stack web developer from India, who has a keen interest in solving unique problems with the help of data structures and algorithms.
+<h3 align="center">I am a practical and detail-oriented full-stack java developer from India, who has a keen interest in solving unique problems with the help of data structures and algorithms.
 I enjoy creating user-friendly applications and have a knack in backend development.
 I am self-motivated, team player, and ardent in solving diverse problems across any given environment.</h3>

-- 🌱 I’m currently learning **Java, Spring Boot, AWS, SQL, and DSA**
+- 🌱 I’m skilled in **Java, Spring Boot, MySQL, Redis, Kafka, Elasticsearch, MongoDB, AWS, and DSA**

-- 👨‍💻 All of my projects are available at [https://prottay.netlify.app/](https://prottay.netlify.app/)

-- 📝 I regularly write articles on [https://prottayray.medium.com/](https://prottayray.medium.com/)

-- 💬 Ask me about **HTML, CSS, JS, Java, Spring Boot, AWS, SQL, and DSA**

 - 📫 Reach me out at **prottayray@gmail.com**